 Located in Java, Dieng Plateau looks like it just popped out of a supernatural sci-fi with its volcanic complexes and craters surrounding the vast landscape.

-Home to a number of Hindu temples and architectures belonging to the 8th century, the sulfur tainted waters of the calderas and the haunting mists are a few of the reasons ancient Javanese Hindus believed that divinely power existed here in the Plateau.
+Home to a number of Hindu temples belonging to the 8th century, the sulfur-tainted waters of the calderas and the haunting mists are a few of the reasons ancient Javanese Hindus believed that divinely power existed here in the Plateau.

-If you’re looking for an extraordinarily natural experience of history and nature, Dieng Plateau is the best place to visit in Indonesia.
+If you’re looking for an extraordinarily natural experience of history and nature, Dieng Plateau is one of the best places to visit in Indonesia.

 The capital city of North Sumatra, Medan is more of an economical hub than a tourist destination.
 But that doesn’t mean the city is full of grey buildings and offices.
 Medan is also a cultural hotspot in the province.

-One of the most visited places in Medan is Istana Maimun – a Palace of a 19th century Sultan, which was designed by a Dutch architect.
+One of the most visited places in Medan is Istana Maimun – a Palace of a 19th-century Sultan, which was designed by a Dutch architect.
 Besides the historic landmarks, mosques and Hindu temples, Medan is a beautiful city that invites nature lovers from across the world.
-Located a few hours away from the infamous Lake Toba, the city is also home to Air Terjun – a waterfall hidden inside of a pine forest.

 If you’re the type that avoids generally overrated destinations, Medan will surely be one of the best places to visit in Indonesia.